 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

-Some early evidence, mostly from animal studies, suggests that topical cannabidiol (CBD) cream may help with arthritis, inflammation, and chronic pain.
+Some early evidence suggests topical cannabidiol (CBD) cream may help with arthritis, inflammation, and chronic pain.
 The best CBD creams for arthritis are easy to apply, affordable, and quick to work.

-However, recent research looking at the effects of CBD on arthritis on humans is limited, while no research exists on the use of CBD cream specifically.
+Recent research into the effects of CBD on arthritis in humans is limited.
+No research exists on the use of CBD cream specifically.

 This article discusses the use of CBD cream to treat arthritis, its effectiveness, products to consider, and other natural remedies.